lullimat/arXiv-2009.12522/README.md

 ## Dependencies
 A part from the python dependencies a working "latex" environment needs to be installed on the system in order to reproduce the plots which contain latex symbols

+## Disk Requirements
+The output of the fully executed notebook has a disk footprint of 143MB